 To apply for Student Emergency Funds please click on the link below and follow the instructions.
 Contact Dean of Students Office at (208) 282-2794 or visit our office located in the Student Union, Hypostyle, room 204, if you have any questions or need help with the application.

-Eligible students must submit an ISU Special Aid Scholarship application.
-This application will be reviewed by the Vice President for Student Affairs and Enrollment Management/Dean of Students and applicants will be required to meet with the appropriate student affairs staff member before a recommendation will be made to the Financial Aid and Scholarship Office.
+- Eligible students must submit an ISU Emergency Scholarship application.
+This application will be reviewed by the Dean of Students Office and applicants will be required to meet with the appropriate staff member before a recommendation will be made to the Financial Aid and Scholarship Office.